-It is anticipated that the conference will include approximately 750 participants and that there will be approximately 60 workshops.
-Workshops are 90 minutes and should be highly interactive and relevant to the conference goals, theme and audience described above.
-Speakers fees will not be paid to workshop presenters.
-We may be able to provide limited support by providing limited lodging or travel if speakers request scholarships.
+It is anticipated that the conference will include approximately 1000 participants and that there will be approximately 60 - 70 workshops.
+Workshops are 90 minutes and should be highly interactive and relevant to the conference goals, theme and audience.
+Consulting fees will not be paid to workshop presenters.
+We may be able to provide limited support by providing limited lodging or travel if presenters request scholarships.

-The target audience is all persons interested in honoring victim voices to achieve safety, justice & healing for victims of crime in Indian Country including:
+The target audience is all persons interested in assisting victims of crime in Indian country including:

 (Tribal, State, and Federal):